SIMON MARAIS MATHEMATICS COMPETITION

 Acknowledgements: Funding for the Best-in-University Prizes is provided by

-the Stonehage Fleming Charitable Foundation and by Optiver (for entrants in Australia, New Zealand, and Singapore).
+the Stonehage Fleming Charitable Foundation and by Optiver (for entrants in Australia, New Zealand, and Singapore) and Jane Street (for entrants in India, Hong Kong and South Korea and the West division).

 IMC Prizes for Performance on the Hardest Problem